NTIA/scos-tekrsa/Ctypes API/README.md

 Requirements
 ------------
-- Python 3.6+, ctypes, and enum
+- Python 3.6+, ctypes, numpy, and enum
 - The [RSA API](https://www.tek.com/spectrum-analyzer/rsa306-software/rsa-application-programming-interface--api-for-64bit-linux--v100014) for Linux:
 	- Install according to documentation included in download
 	- Place the following files in a folder called `drivers`, in the same directory as `RSA_API.py`: